sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 * Power export max (the installed peak capacity in kW)
 * Location.
 You can do this in the 'MODIFY' mode by opening the map modal next to the location attribute and setting the location by long-pressing on the map.

-Now can turn on the attribute 'Include forecast solar service' on your solar asset (see Figure 2).
+Now can turn on the attribute 'Include forecast solar service' on your solar asset.
 Once saved the forecast service is running.
 To see it in action you can go to the 'Insights' page and select the 'Power' attribute in a chart.
 The dotted line will represent the forecasted data.

-Optionally, if you also want to store the forecasted power for comparing it with the actual values, you can also add the configuration item 'Include forecast solar service' to the attribute 'Power Forecast', as well as the configuration items 'Has predicted data points', 'Read only', 'Rule state', 'Set actual value with forecast', and 'Store data points'.
+If you also want to store the data for forecasted power to compare it with the actual values, take care you add the configuration items 'Has predicted data points', 'Read only', 'Rule state', and 'Store data points' for the attribute 'Power forecast'.

-A second option is to turn on the attribute 'Set actual solar value with forecast'.
+Another option is to turn on the attribute 'Set actual solar value with forecast'.
 This is convenient if you can't get live power data for your solar panels.
 The actual 'Power' will now also bet set by the forecast.

 ### Wind Turbine